stamilselvan/stamilselvan.github.io/content/posts/IPOs-In-Day-To-Day-Life.md

 | Booking.com | Booking Holdings Inc | 1999 |
 | Care Health Insurance | Religare Enterprises Ltd | 2007 |

+[^1]: The IPO year is retrieved from ChatGPT, so some deviations are expected.